+The initiatives mentioned in the notice shed light on more application scenarios and improvement directions for the intelligent transformation and upgrading of the property management industry.
 The property management industry is a labour-intensive industry where labour cost is a big part of the total operating costs.
 The rising labour cost is a common problem faced by all sectors.
 Property management enterprises, in particular, are under even greater pressure.
 It is a general trend to empower development by integrating intelligent systems into business activities, with features including digital, technological and intelligent transformation as well as smart devices.
 It also aligns with the business development philosophy of Colour Life.

-The core competitiveness of the property management business lies in the improvement of service efficiency.
-Especially in the context of difficulties in raising management fees and rising labour costs, creating an efficient solution to improve customer satisfaction becomes the foundation for enterprises to gain a foothold.
+The core competitiveness of property management business lies in the improvement of service efficiency.
+Especially in the context of difficulties in raising management fees and rising labour costs, creating an efficient solution to improve customer satisfaction will become the foundation for enterprises to gain a foothold.
 Based on years of independent research and development and continuous exploration, Colour Life has built a strong digital platform for property management covering five basic services (security, cleaning, greening, maintenance and engineering), operating systems based on work orders (elevator, energy, decoration, etc.), and customer service platforms (complaint, repair, parking, payment, etc.).
-By further classifying the whole process of property management services, the platform is conducive in improving the work efficiency of the Group.
+By further classifying the whole process of property management services, the platform is conducive to improving the work efficiency of the Group.

 In order to improve work efficiency and save labour costs, Colour Life aims at building an innovative system by developing and launching digital employees.
 So far, six digital employees have been on duty, achieving intelligent and automated workflow in seven business scenarios.
 Through comparison and analysis, the working hours of digital employees in these scenarios are 90% less than those of ordinary employees, and the data accuracy can reach 99.99%.
 A digital employee can complete three days' workload of three employees.
-In some work scenarios of a larger scale, a digital employee can even complete the workload of 6-10 ordinary employees, improving work efficiency by 75%, reducing costs by 50%, and releasing 45% of the workforce.
+In some work scenarios of a larger scale, a digital employee can even complete the workload of 6-10 ordinary employees.
 With a focus on customer services, Colour Life has developed a group-wide unified customer management platform SCRM based on WeCom.
 Through relevant data of business systems recorded and sorted out by employees, the platform gives the whole picture of property assets and customers to facilitate employees' understanding of customers.
 The data are managed based on workflow to avoid human interference and ensure the accuracy of the basic data.
 Based on SCRM, Colour Life provides customers with more online services, such as self-service decoration, community activities, satisfaction surveys and repair, so that customers can handle more affairs online by themselves.
 The intelligent and automated work-processing engine of the system can reduce the burden on employees and improve the efficiency and satisfaction of customers.